 The National Organic Certification Cost Share Program (NOCCSP) and Agricultural Management Assistance Organic Certification Cost Share Program (AMA) are noncompetitive financial assistance programs that help defray the costs of organic certification for organic operators.
 These organic cost share programs provide reimbursements of up to 75 percent of annual certification costs, up to a maximum payment of $750 per year per farm.
 NOCCSP is available nationally, while AMA is available only in certain states in the northeast and west.

 To receive certification cost share funds, a USDA-accredited certifying agent must certify the farmer or handler.
-See the AMS website to locate a certifying agent.
+See this AMS webpage to locate a certifying agent.
 The annual certification process is a key part of being able to use the USDA organic label farmers need in order to access growing organic markets.
 Each year, farmers and handlers can apply through their State Departments of Agriculture for certification cost share funds, regardless of whether the person is new to organic farming or has been farming organically for years.

 The cost-share assistance is generally made available to producers (AMA) and producers and handlers (NOCCSP) through State Departments of Agriculture, particularly if the state has an accredited organic certifying program.
 In order to apply for reimbursement under these cost share programs, organic operators should contact their State Departments of Agriculture.